 \subsubsection{Planning Tasks: Q1 Evaluation}

-For Q1-type planning tasks, we provide a structured two-step evaluation: first, extracting the action sequence from model responses (Figure~\ref{prompt:q1_action_extraction}), and second, scoring the extracted plans against ground truth data using embodied task reasoning criteria (Figure~\ref{prompt:q1_scoring}).
+For Q1-type planning tasks, we provide a structured two-step evaluation: first, extracting the action sequence from model responses (Fig.~\ref{prompt:q1_action_extraction}), and second, scoring the extracted plans against ground truth data using embodied task reasoning criteria (Fig.~\ref{prompt:q1_scoring}).